Resonite-Community-Projects/community_events.resonite/docs/docs/GettingStarted/getting-started.md

     ---

-    If you want to reach out for assistance or stay informed about the latest updates
+    If you want to reach out for assistance or stay informed about the latest updates.

     [:octicons-arrow-right-24: Support](../support.md)